-Each spring the Center for Pre K–12 Education Outreach hosts a conference for high school juniors and seniors.
+Each spring Pre K–12 Education Outreach hosts a conference for high school juniors and seniors.
 The conference is specifically geared toward those high school students interested in pursuing a career in education.
 The conference includes several breakout sessions in various topics related to education; the sessions are concurrent giving each attendee the opportunity to participate in all sessions.

 Project Invention Convention

-Each year the Center for Pre K–12 Education Outreach sponsors Project Invention Convention.
+Each year Pre K–12 Education Outreach sponsors Project Invention Convention.
 Project Invention Convention is designed to give middle school students (grades 5 – 8) the opportunity to explore the world of science, technology, engineering and mathematics and work as part of a team while enjoying the process of collaboratively creating an invention.
 Team teacher leaders choose 6 – 8 students to participate; they start planning out their invention ideas which leads to building their invention prototype.
 Students and teachers work throughout the school year to create their invention.
 Each June all teams travel to Bridgewater State University and present their invention to an audience and a group of judges.
 This is a competition and winning teams are chosen based on several categories.

 Benefits for Teachers and Students

 - Communication skills

 - Writing skills

 - Activities related to science, technology, engineering and math